BhuvneshKumarAnand/Netflix-Clone/README.md

 # Netflix-s-Clone

-Welcome to Netflix's.
+Welcome to Netflix.
 One of the most popular OTT platform.
 Created only using HTML and CSS.
 It didn't include frontend frameworks like Bootstrap, Tailwind, etc...
 It has responsive design created by using media queries.

 Cloned by Bhuvnesh ♥